What to do several weeks before your garage sale

 Plan what you will do with your unsold items

 You will have leftovers and you won't want to drag them back inside after your garage sale ends.
 Donations are welcomed at charity thrift stores, some shelters and even some nursing homes.
 Contact your local ones to check what they will and won't accept and how and when they accept drop-off's.
-Refer to for donating tips.
+Refer to donating tips.

 Prepare some of your own plants to sell in your garage sale